ghc-proposals/ghc-proposals/proposals/0000-extended_forsome.rst

 Syntax
 ~~~~~~

 We extend syntax for ``forsome`` quantifier from simple form to full form.
-And we add 2 additional sugaring forms.
+And we add 1 additional sugaring form.
 Such, that simple one form become a sugared version of full form.

 All valid old code with ``forsome`` quantifier remains valid.